Oops! Something went wrong while submitting the form.

 The advancement of artificial intelligence (AI) and machine learning (ML) has paved the way for businesses to make informed decisions, optimize their operations, and create innovative solutions.
-One critical component of AI and ML that has been pivotal in this revolution is large language models (LLMs)
+One critical component of AI and ML that has been pivotal in this revolution is large language models (LLMs).

 Specifically, LLMs are machine learning models designed to understand, interpret, and generate human-like text.
 Due to their design, language models have become indispensable in various applications such as text generation, text summarization, text classification, and document processing.
-Given the benefits of these applications in the business world, we will now explore how large language models are built and how we at Multimodal can help.

 How To Build Large Language Models